TEP Currently Accepting Nominations

 All potential TEP members must disclose any current and past activities that may pose a potential conflict of interest for performing the tasks required of the TEP.
 All potential TEP members should be able to commit to the anticipated time frame needed to perform the functions of the TEP.

-CORE/HCSC is seeking patients and patient perspectives, such as consumers, patient advocates, and caregivers, to participate on a TEP.
-We are seeking patients that have ever been hospitalized, caregivers that have ever sought care for others, and advocates that represent patients to join the TEP.
-Patients that have been hospitalized and caregivers that have sought care for others can provide unique and essential input on quality measures and accessing hospital care based on their own experiences and perspectives.
-Patient perspective nominees should submit a completed and signed TEP Nomination Form and letter of interest as described below but are not required to submit a curriculum vitae.
+Mathematica is seeking patients to participate on a TEP.
+We are seeking patients who have experience accessing health care services in any setting, including at their doctor’s office, an urgent care clinic, a specialist’s office, or other settings.
+Patients who have experience receiving services in these settings can provide unique and essential input on quality measures based on their own experience and perspective.
+Patient nominees should submit a completed and signed TEP Nomination Form and letter of interest as described below but are not required to submit a curriculum vitae.

 TEP Expected Time Commitment: